ParsleyJoe/DodgerOpenGL/README.md

+# Dodger game in OpenGL

-# Made by using GLFWCMakeSetup
+## Made by using GLFWCMakeSetup
 ### video linking the setup:
 https://www.youtube.com/watch?v=FrVABOhRyQg